 by Jason Wasserman MD PhD FRCPC

-Intestinal-type adenocarcinoma (ITAC) is a type of cancer.
+Intestinal-type adenocarcinoma (ITAC) is a type of head neck cancer.
 The tumour starts from the tissue that lines the inside of the nasal cavity or the paranasal sinuses such as the ethmoid or maxillary sinus.
 ITAC is an aggressive type of cancer that quickly spreads into other parts of the head including the space around the eyes and the brain.

 Most patients who develop ITAC have a history of working with wood dust, leather dust, textile dust, or formaldehyde for a prolonged period of time.
 These chemicals damage the tissue on the inside of the nasal cavity and paranasal sinuses which can lead to the development of cancer.